Gul-e-Rana1/Boze-frontend-practice/README.md

-# BOZE Headphones – E-Commerce Home Page Frontend
+# boze-theme.myshopify.com – Home Page Frontend

 This repository contains the Home Page frontend code for the **boze-theme.myshopify.com** website - a modern, mobile-responsive e-commerce layout built using **HTML, CSS, and JavaScript**.